Debian deployment

 useradd -s /bin/bash -m borgwarehouse

-- Switch to borgwarehouse user and go to home :
+- Switch to borgwarehouse user for next commands :

 su borgwarehouse